DJBarnes/django-adminlte2-pdq/docs/source/quickstart.rst

 5. Update ``settings.py`` to customize the look and feel of Django-AdminLTE-2

-   See the :doc:`configuration` section for more information.
+   See the :doc:`configuration/home` section for more information.

 6. Override templates to further customize the look and feel of